The guidelines for the Internal Control and Risk Management System

 - The Risk Manager carries out constant activities of analysis and monitoring of key risks.
 In particular, he or she maps company processes, documents the principals and measures of risk management; methodically facilitates the measurement of risks in terms of probability and impact, evaluating its effects; analyzes factors of risk mitigation, monitors actions plans for a better management of risk

-- The Board of Statutory Auditors monitors the System of Internal Control and Risk Management, exchanging information in a timely manner with the Control, Risks and Sustainability Committee
+- The Board of Statutory Auditors monitors the Internal Control and Risk Management System, exchanging information in a timely manner with the Control, Risks and Sustainability Committee

 - The Supervisory Body carries the tasks foreseen in the Organizational Model and exchanges information with the Control, Risks and Sustainability Committee, the Board of Statutory Auditors, and periodically reports to the Board of Directors.

 - the manager responsible for the drafting of the company’s accounting documents, that oversees the system of internal administrative-accounting control

 Risk management in the subsidiaries